Trump pleads not guilty in classified documents indictment

 “We most certainly enter a plea of not guilty,” Blanche said.

-Trump was reported to have spent the hearing sitting with his arms folded with a serious expression on his face but waved to supporters and observers when exiting the Wilkie D. Ferguson courthouse.
+Trump was reported to have spent the hearing sitting with his arms folded and a serious expression on his face but waved to supporters and observers when exiting the Wilkie D. Ferguson Jr. courthouse.

-Immediately after his court appearance concluded, Trump made an appearance at Cafe Versailles, a hub of the politically-active Cuban population in Miami.
+Courtroom drawings, the only visuals allowed of the proceeding, show Trump standing alongside his attorneys.

 Blanche entered the not guilty plea on Trump’s behalf.